 - The kind that operates on a rope running to a bicycle chain is best.

-- Fiberglass poles are 40% the weight of wood poles, and so are preferable.
+- Fiberglass poles are 40 percent the weight of wood poles and are preferable.
 It is easy to find one with a telescoping option to lengthen between 7 and 14 feet long or so.

 - Minor pruning on trees.
 Thinning the new growth at the edges of a mature tree is the supposed main job for pole pruners, but in practice, it is very slow work to do with pole pruners.
 If it weren’t, professional orchardists wouldn’t use such big ladders.

 - Trunk cleanup.
 Mature trees will occasionally sprout epicormic growth from their trunks; honey locust especially likes to do this.
 Alternately, you may at times need to down pull all or part of a vine climbing a tree.

 - Tidying high on trellises.
 When you need to tidy up climbers such as clematis, trumpet creepers, and some roses, you might like to use a pole pruner.
 If you didn’t have a spotter to work with you, that would be another good reason to use pole pruners.